 If you aren’t moisturizing already, start today regardless of the flakes.
 It’s incredibly easy.
 Go ahead and moisturize your face first, then once you get to down your beard, message it deep into the hair roots.

-Considerations: When selecting a moisturizer out, try to go fragrance-free.
+Considerations: When selecting a moisturizer out, try to go for a fragrance-free product like Lubriderm Daily Moisture.

 A question I get asked a lot is when to moisturize?
 Before or after applying beard oil.
 Moisturize first.